FraMan97/kairos/README.md

 * It runs as its own Tor Onion Service (.onion).

 * Its purpose is to maintain a list of active peers (nodes) and store the FileManifest (metadata) for files in the network.

+* Its synchronizes its data with the other Bootstrap Servers periodically and delete the old data (manifest files and active users) from the database after a desired time.

 * **It never handles or sees any actual file chunks.**